In this post, I share a way of thinking regarding how one can approach and solve almost any problem/challenge.

 A famous example that Elon Musk shares is, the cost of a battery cell.
 Traditionally, battery cells were $600 per kWh.
 Now, a battery cell is made from elements like Cobalt, Nickel, Aluminium, Carbon, and some polymers.

 Now, if we add the cost of those basic elements from market value, it’s $80 per kWh.
 So clearly, we just need a smart way to combine all the basic elements to reduce the cost of a battery cell.

-This first principle thinking, is contrary to transfer learning way of solving a problem.
+This first principle thinking is contrary to the transfer learning way of solving a problem.
 In transfer learning, we copy other people’s solutions exactly the same or with slight variations.
 That’s okay for day-to-day problems.

 We don’t need to solve every problem by first principles.
 First-principles thinking is better for problems that are new and haven’t been solved before, not the usual day-to-day problems.
 This way of problem-solving is better for solving counter-intuitive problems like quantum mechanics.

-While thinking from first principles, a good habit is to always look for negative feedbacks from friends.
-This may sounds simple but not much people do it.
+While thinking from first principles, a good habit is to always look for negative feedback from friends.
+This may sound simple but not many people do it.